digiaonline/react-boilerplate/docs/01-coding-conventions.md

 # Coding Conventions

-Here you can read about our preferred ways of writing JavaScript.
+Here you can read about our preferred ways of writing modern JavaScript.

 ## Classes